alikendir0/student-api/README.md

 student api\
-backend side of the student-information-system
+made with student-information-system in mind